hashicorp/consul/README.md

 The `../pkg/web_ui` folder will contain the files you should use for deployment.

-###Acknowledgements
+### Acknowledgments

-cog icon by useiconic.com from the [Noun Project](https://thenounproject.com/term/setting/45865/)
+Cog icon by useiconic.com from the [Noun Project](https://thenounproject.com/term/setting/45865/)

 ### Compiling the UI into the Go binary